Next Chapter

 There are two ways that accountants and business owners maintain their books: cash accounting vs accrual accounting.
 The time when income and expenses are recorded is the key distinction between accrual and cash basis accounting.
 While the accrual approach focuses on predicted revenue and expenses, the cash method offers instantaneous acknowledgment of revenue and expenses.

 The majority of businesses should adopt accrual accounting.
 It is more accurate, and if you manage inventory, the IRS requires you to use it.
 When using a cash-basis accounting system, transactions are not recorded until actual cash is transferred out of or deposited into an account.
-Sole entrepreneurs and smaller enterprises are more likely to utilize the cash basis method.
+Sole entrepreneurs and smaller enterprises are more likely to utilize the cash-based method.

 FreeDemo